camray/Doing/README.md

 # Doing

-A simple command line per-project todo manager
+### A simple command line per-project todo manager

+Creates a `doing.markdown` file in your current directory.
+I use a file like this to quickly track tasks, I thought I'd like to have a more formal command line function for it.

+Move is broken currently.
+And it will not search super directories for the `doing.markdown` file yet, but those are all things I'm hoping to do.

 ## Installation

-gotta build it, not available on rubygems yet
+gotta build it the old fashioned way, not available on rubygems yet

 ## Usage